Veeeetzzzz/pest-control-standalone-reporting-form/README.md

 This is being built in public, is provided as an open-source, community maintained alternative for a pest control reporting form/solution.

-Features:
+Features

+- Single Sign On for Microsoft Entra
+- Directly submit records to Dynamics 365 or Salesforce CRM endpoint
-- Sign in with custom/standalone authentication, use Microsoft Single Sign On with Dynamics or Salesforce CRM
+- Populate form with existing customer details from Microsoft Dynamics or Salesforce CRM

-- Retreive user details from authetnication platform and prepopulate form

-- Two way integration for Dynamics 365, Salesforce

-- Optionally use our custom CRM to keep everything in one stack

 Screenshots: